mcj-group/astar/README.md

 # in the build folder, run astar like so,
 # arguments must follow this order
-./astar <inFile> [startNode endNode qType threadNum bucketNum printFull]
+./astar <inFile> [startNode endNode qType threadNum queueNum batchPop batchPush delta bucketNum printFull]

 # run astar with default arguments on croatia
 ./astar croatia.bin